Frequently asked Questions

 What kind of camera do you use?

-I shoot with a Nikon D3300 and a 50mm 1.8 lens.
+I shoot with a Nikon D3300 and a 50mm 1.8 lens most of the time.
 About time for an upgrade but she’s served me so well!
 I’m saving up for a macro lens, too for those drool-worthy close-ups.

 Did you go to culinary school?

 Nope!
 I am not a professionally trained cook, I am mostly self-taught and learned a lot from my mama.
 The rest is trial and error and I also love to research food trends, techniques, and ingredients a lot.
 I’m still learning every day!
 I went to school for business and have a BA in Marketing, which is actually serving me well now!
 But if I could go back (or wanted to, rather), I’d have gone to culinary school or majored in graphic design.
 Hindsight, amiright?